mkrisher/mkrisher/README.md

 in every team he has had the good fortune to be a part of.

 ### Couple of things I may wire up to this page:
-- What I'm reading - How Will You Measure Your Life - Clayton Christensen
+- What I'm reading - Interview With The Vampire - Anne Rice
-- What I'm listening to - The Cure, Bauhaus, The Horrors
+- What I'm listening to - The Cure, Bauhaus, The French Police
 - What I'm writing - Posts about teams from a mamanger's perspective
-- What I'm drinking - Blue Bottle & Heart coffee
+- What I'm drinking - Blue Bottle & Deeper Roots coffee

 ### Super breviated list of projects I've worked on
+- Schemabook - a SaaS I'm launching soon
+- Blue Lava - Ruby and Rails stuff
 - Nike - Realtime data and analytics platform (Kafka)
 - Recurly - Data and Analytics platform
 - Kenna Security - Ruby and Elasticsearch stuff